Neutral / cushion / high arch

 - Although a neutral shoe, Adidas uses a dense EVA on the medial side for a supportive run.
 Adidas uses this wedge of foam to support the runner during daily trainings.

 - The outsole delivers optimal ground contact and covered with proprietary durable carbon rubber from Adidas.

 The standard fit of the Adidas Vengeful should be music to the ears of a large majority of runners.
 It also gives runners adequate heel and midfoot support for low-mileage runs.
 The forefoot has sufficient room for the toes to splay and for mid-run swelling.
 It runs true to size.

 Adidas’ unique Stretchweb outsole layout is utilized in the underfoot of the Vengeful.
 The outsole uses tough carbon rubber in the heel and other areas while blown rubber covers the rest of the way for additional traction.
 With circular pods populating the outsole from heel to toe, ground contact is quite good for stability and smooth transitions.

-The upper is large Air Mesh all over for superb shoe ventilation.
+The upper of this reliable road running shoe is large Air Mesh all over for superb shoe ventilation.
 There are very thin printed overlays on both sides of the shoe, particularly around the eyelets.
 On the medial side, a printed overlay extends to the forefoot and towards the bonded toe protection.
 It gives the upper on the forefoot a little more structure.
 The ankle collar has decent padding with light cushioning in the tongue.
 Adidas provides flat laces to tie up the fit.